docpad/docpad/README.md

 	- The concept of template engines and markup languages have been merged into the concept of renderers
 	- Clean urls plugin could do with some work
 	- Documentation of the new document extension handling needs to be done
+	- Ordering of parsers in regards to extensions should be right to left
+	- Currently breaks backwards compatibility which needs to be fixed...
+		- Output extension should be the first extension of the most parent layout they use
+		- With this, it is still possible to inherit backwards compatibility

 - v0.10 September 14, 2011
 	- Plugin infrastructure